 I remember hearing about Raw in May of 2016 when it debuted at the Cannes Film Festival.
 The buzz for the movie was overwhelmingly positive.
 The movie was said to be a disturbing look at a young woman who discovers that she is, in fact, a cannibal.
 From the early previews, the movie looked very weird but visually stunning and well acted.
 I was really excited to see the film.
 Now a year later, I finally got to see Raw and what an experience.

 Visually, I found Raw to be gorgeous.
-The cinematography is stunning in this film.
-I found every scene in this film to have this lurid beauty to it.
+The cinematography is stunning in this movie.
+I found every scene in this film to have this unusual beauty to it.
 The film is vibrant all the way through.
 I think due to the heavy themes, you'd expect this to be extremely dark in tone and while a lot of the themes really do disturb, I think this film's use of colour is excellent.
-Julia Ducournau is up there visually with fellow French director Gaspar Noe when mixing visuals and colours into their dark storytelling.
+Julia Ducournau is up there visually with fellow French filmmaker Gaspar Noe when mixing visuals and colours into their dark storytelling.
 That's what I got from this film on a visual level.

 When it comes to the horror elements, Raw really got under my skin.
 Hearing early reports of people fainting and throwing up during early screenings is a pretty solid marketing tactic.
 While it may be true, I find it hard to believe when most of these reports come out of screenings.
-Raw never really got to that place for me personally but this still had some really gruesome moments.
+Raw never really got to that place for me personally, but this still had some genuinely gruesome moments.
 A moment involving scissors, wax strips and a woman's anatomy had me almost wincing.
-A few scenes involving dead animals being cut open also looked extremely realistic.
+A few scenes involving dead animals being cut open also looked incredibly realistic.
 The makeup and gore effects are standout in this one.

 Lastly, the acting in this film is deserving of award nominations.
-This is the first time I've witnessed actress Garance Marillier and she is phenomenal as Justine.
+This is the first time I've witnessed actress Garance Marillier, and she is phenomenal as Justine.
 Some of the things that she does in this movie I would consider brave.
 Ella Rumpf as Justine's sister Alexia is fantastic.
-I loved that her character was simply cool and as she slowly reveals herself, she becomes the almost-villain of the film.
+I loved that her character was merely cool and as she slowly reveals herself, she becomes the almost-villain of the film.
 I didn't know if I should love or hate her and Rabah Nait Oufella as Adrian was my favourite.
 I guess I could relate to him on a level more so than the two sisters.
-I thought his performances was conflicted and I really felt for him the most.
+I thought his performance was conflicted and I really felt for him the most.